 Usually the goal of practice is for a performance (though this certainly doesn’t have to be the case).
 So when I don’t have a real concert coming up soon, I make a mock program and print it out as though I were really going to have a concert.

-I’ve made a simple template that you can download here or by clicking the image at the very bottom, which you can just fill in.
+I’ve made a simple template that you can download here, which you can just fill in.
 Or you can design your own if you want.
 I’d love to see your program, so please send it to me if you like.
 You can really get the creative juices going in thinking about how your repertoire would work best as a program.
 Don’t be afraid to aim high if you want to.
 Go ahead and write Carnegie Hall as the venue on your program if you like.
 Your imagination has no limits.